junaidalam2/PyCalculator/README.md

 ## Installation
 Installation of Python is required.
-Tkinter is the library used for the GUI and it is pre-installed on Python.
+Tkinter is the library used for the GUI and it is pre-installed in Python.
 Python will operate on a standard IDE.

 ## Author